PlugRL/plugrl-env-client/README.md

-# 🚀 VLARL-Infra
+# 🚀 plugrl-worker

-**VLARL-Infra** (Vision Language Action Reinforcement Learning Infrastructure) is a foundational framework for building and running distributed reinforcement learning agents.
+**plugrl-worker** (Vision Language Action Reinforcement Learning Infrastructure) is a foundational framework for building and running distributed reinforcement learning agents.
 It's designed to streamline the communication between environment workers and a centralized training server, enabling efficient and scalable RL experiments.

 ## ✨ Features

   * **Distributed Communication**: Utilizes `websockets` and `msgpack` for fast, secure, and asynchronous data transfer between the central server and multiple environment workers.
-  * **Modular Design**: Separates the core infrastructure (`vlarl-infra`) from the client-side components (`vlarl-client`), allowing for independent development and deployment.
+  * **Modular Design**: Separates the core infrastructure (`plugrl-worker`) from the client-side components (`plugrl-client`), allowing for independent development and deployment.
   * **Command-Line Interface**: Provides a user-friendly CLI powered by `tyro` for starting and managing RL tasks.
   * **Gymnasium Integration**: Seamlessly works with `Gymnasium` environments for standardized and flexible environment interaction.